-The University is interested in the concerns of students undertaking programmes at its partner institutions.
+The OU is interested in the concerns of students undertaking programmes at its partner institutions.
 The majority of such concerns can usually be dealt with informally by speaking to your course or programme leader or department within your institution.
-If your concerns cannot be addressed informally, you must access your institution's own internal procedures which have been approved by the University for dealing with such matters.
-If after following your institution's internal procedures, you still feel that your concerns have not been properly addressed, you may approach the University and make a formal appeal or complaint if you have grounds as outlined in Section 5 Stage 1 or Section 6 Stage 1 below.
-You may seek guidance on procedural matters from the University.
+If your concerns cannot be addressed informally, you must access your institution's own internal procedures which have been approved by the OU for dealing with such matters.
+If after following your institution's internal procedures, you still feel that your concerns have not been properly addressed, you may approach the OU to request a review of your appeal or complaint if you have grounds as outlined in Section 5 Stage 1 or Section 6 Stage 1 below.
+You may seek quidance on procedural matters from the OU.